Drakken/SMA_star/README.md

 The code mostly follows the design described in Artificial Intelligence: A Modern Approach, by Stuart Russell and Peter Norvig.
 The most important difference is that, instead of deleting high-cost nodes that don't fit in the queue, this implementation retains them as stubs that contain the node's action and f-cost.
-This makes regenerating nodes MUCH easier, and it also enables the algorithm to regenerate the most promising nodes first.
-Ineligible nodes, i.e. those with "infinite" cost, are deleted completely; they can't be regenerated unless the parent node is deleted and regenerated.
+This makes regenerating nodes MUCH easier than if they're literally deleted, and it also enables the algorithm to regenerate the most promising nodes first.
+Ineligible nodes, i.e. those with "infinite" cost, are deleted com- pletely; they can't be regenerated unless the parent node is deleted and regenerated.

 SMA_star.Make can accept a user-supplied queue module, but the queue has to inform nodes whenever their locations change, because a parent node's f-cost increases when the minimum